 - Use carbonated water to make it even more crunchy

-- No matter if it is dashi, carbonated water, or regular water, make sure they are in cold temperature when you cook as it will affect the crunchiness
+- Whether you use dashi, carbonated water, or regular water, make sure they cook at a low temperature, as it will affect the crunchiness.

 - The consistency should be similar to crepe batter.
 To test your consistency, try dipping your finger in the batter and lifting it.
 The resulting batter stream should be a straight line.

 - Add more flour if you aim for thicker and bigger bits.

 - Try not to overmix the batter as the starch will develop too much and make your tenkasu soggy.

 - Be careful when pouring the batter onto the oil, as there might be some oil splattering.

 - Adding too much batter in a wok will make the batter fail to separate.
 As a result, the tenkasu bits will end up bumping and sticking to each other.

 - Excess oil that stays in your tenkasu will reduce its crispiness and make it less tasty.
-So, be sure to get all the excess oil removed from your Agedama crumbs.
+So, be sure to get all the extra oil removed from your Agedama crumbs.